 Much of her work holds cinematic reference; her pieces become hybrid objects through their mish mash of domestic memoirs that transcends into the surrounding space.
 These pieces allude to an unresolved trauma and their filmic traits become indicative of the minds ability to create alternative realities that can be crucial to its survival.
 Her work often emulates a desire to break through and overcome the immediate environment.
 She puts forward the notion that the term ‘haunting’ may be an appropriate terminology to describe a traumatic event that occurred in a certain place on a certain date.
 The shock of that incident may leave behind a trace where ultimately that place where that disturbance primarily occurred becomes scarred and as a result absorbs that negative energy.
 The residue left by that damaging event begins to seep into the structure of that place, thus altering it to the extent where that space would now move forward in time transformed.

-work is grounded in the theories of Henri Bergson, and his philosophy on the “virtual”, the movement between the present and the past, as the present becomes past.
+Cleary's work is grounded in the theories of Henri Bergson, and his philosophy on the “virtual”, the movement between the present and the past, as the present becomes past.
 Her work recognizes the movement between Analogue and Digital technology, and the inevitable obsolescence that accompanies a fast paced society that continues to endure change and exist in a constant state of flux.

-Her work to date empowers a move towards the next phase of her life.
+work to date empowers a move towards the next phase of her life.
 It is clear that her life and her artistic practice remain very much entwined and so far she has been unable to draw a distinction between them.
 In retrospect her work itself imparts more of an honest disclosure over any verbal statement that she has made on it to date.